AdvaLevine/StyleSync/README.md

-# 👗 StyleSync – Smart AI-Powered Wardrobe Assistant
+# 👗 StyleSync – Smart AI-Powered Wardrobe

 > **StyleSync** is an intelligent cloud-based wardrobe manager that offers AI-generated outfit recommendations tailored to what you own considering the weather, your calendar, and personal style.